-Google got wise to this practice, and in late 2013 let everyone know that they would potentially penalize websites that were trying to game the system in this way.
-Under the changes press releases could contain links, but, they had to be coded as “no-follow” meaning that search engines ignore these links.
+However, in late 2013, Google got wise to these practices and let everyone know that they would potentially penalize websites that were trying to game the system in this way.
+Under the changes press releases could contain links, but they had to be coded as “no-follow,” meaning that search engines ignore these links.
 Thus, using a press release will not directly provide any SEO benefits.

 This may come as surprise to small business owners, as a number of press release services advertise that their press releases are “SEO optimized” or “SEO friendly”.
 What they mean is that the press release is coded in a way where if a person types in certain keywords, particularly into Google News, the press release is MORE likely to appear in the results than a non-optimized release.
 How much more likely?
 I haven’t seen one company yet give hard numbers.
 Really, this is an advertising gimmick which press release firms use to trick those that don’t know about the Google changes to think that they are building links to their website by using a press release service.

 That being said, press releases do help increase awareness of your company and brand in many ways, just don’t expect websites picking up your press release to directly impact your ranking on the search engine results page.

 Photo or Video Included?